ymadoff/ryba/lib/hdfs_upload.coffee.md

 -   `source` (string)
     Local file to upload, can be a globing expression referencing a single file.
 -   `target` (string)
-    HDFS file of the destination.
+    HDFS file of the target.
 -   `clean` [string | boolean]
     Removing files before uploading.
 Expect a lobbing expression or boolean true corresponding to the "source" option.